Accio/BioQC-example/bioqc-simulation.md

 Time benchmark
 --------------
-In the first experiment, we setup expression matrices of 20155 human protein-coding genes of 1, 5, 10, 50, or 100 samples.
+In the first experiment, we setup random expression matrices of 20155 human protein-coding genes of 1, 5, 10, 50, or 100 samples.
 Genes  are $i.i.d$ distributed following $\mathcal{N}(0,1)$.
-The Wilcoxon-Mann-Whitney test implemented in *BioQC* and the native *R* implementation are applied to the matrices respectively.
+The native R and the *BioQC* implementations of the Wilcoxon-Mann-Whitney test are applied to the matrices respectively.